How to Get Car Insurance Online With a Checking Account

 Ask potential insurers about their accepted payment methods during the quote process.
 Some companies may accept mobile payments indirectly through their mobile apps, even if they don't accept them through third-party services.

 Other digital payment services like Apple Pay, Google Pay or Venmo are not widely accepted by major insurers.
-However, some smaller or regional companies may offer these options.
+Some smaller or regional companies may offer these options.

 Getting Car Insurance Online: Automated Payments and Other Discounts

-Depending on the auto insurance payment method you choose, you may pay additional fees.
-For instance, some insurers charge a convenience or processing fee if you pay with a credit card.
+Your auto insurance payment method affects fees.
+Some insurers charge a convenience or processing fee for credit card payments.

-Car insurance discounts can reduce your payments.
-Smart discount stacking can save you hundreds of dollars annually.
+Car insurance discounts reduce your payments.
+Discount stacking saves you hundreds of dollars annually.
 Here are common car insurance discounts related to payments:

 Discount Type